Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 - Intravenous fluid therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. to promote renal excretion and stabilize circulation

 - Beta-blockers such as propranolol for tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
-It can indicate physical exertion, stress, illness, or heart problems., but with caution and under constant monitoring
+It can indicate physical exertion, stress, illness, or heart problems., but with caution and under continuous monitoring

 - Control of hyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
 In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention. through external cooling